tianshijing/Awesome-Optimizers/README.md

 Welcome to this repository, a meticulously curated collection of optimization algorithms implemented in PyTorch, designed to cater to the diverse needs of the machine learning research community.

 If this repository has been helpful to you, please consider giving it a ⭐️ to show your support.
-Thank you!☺️
+Thank you! ☺️

 ## Introduction to the Repository